This is part 1 of a three part series on Wrestling with God:

 At the beginning

 Back in 2001 I took a job with a small consulting firm, leaving a job I was not happy at (no real reason of theirs, was just not loving it anymore.)
-At first the new place was great, I was able to work from home most of the time and while that required a level of discipline that I had was only beginning to acquire, it allowed me to spend time with my young family and gave me the flexibility that many jobs could not provide me, all the while making a salary that more than provided for my family.
+At first the new place was great, I was able to work from home most of the time and while that required a level of discipline that I was only beginning to acquire, it allowed me to spend time with my young family and gave me the flexibility that many jobs could not provide me, all the while making a salary that more than provided for my family.

 Fast forward 6 months to the end of 2001, the day after Christmas to be exact.
 I received an email that would begin this journey of prayer and renewal that has continued to this day.
 The owner of the company (there were only 2 of us), emailed me to tell me he was laying me off.
 I no longer had a job.
 No insurance, no income, nothing.
 And right after Christmas where we had spoiled the kids more than we probably should have.
-We went from one of the happier times of our lives, to one of the worse, in just a few hours.
+We went from one of the happier times of our lives, to one of the worst, in just a few hours.

 We had three of our four children then, one just 9 months old.
 This was just after the terrorist attack of 9/11 and there was still much uncertainty in the world and the economy.
 There was no guarantee of finding a job, especially not one making the kind of money I was making.
 Things were not looking good.

 Up until this point, while I had a long history of knowing Christ, indeed all the way back to my childhood, I had only recently re-committed myself to following him.
 This was one of those turning points in my life.
-One I can look back to as a moment when I could have went one of two ways and in this case, I believe I chose wisely and followed God’s promptings without really understanding.
-See it was then, that I began to question my purpose in life, question what I was doing and why, not understanding completely why this was happening to us.
+One I can look back to as a moment when I could have gone one of two ways and in this case, I believe I chose wisely and followed God’s promptings without really understanding.
+See it was then, that I began to question my purpose in life, question what I was doing, not understanding completely why this was happening to us.
 I had so many questions.

-Looking back, I see that I discovered something that about prayer that I think God likes.
+Looking back, I see that I discovered something about prayer that I think God likes.
 I was quite frank with God in my frustrations, my anger and my disappointments.
 I didn’t understand or like this moment and I let Him know how I felt.
 I struggled with God.
 I questioned His judgment as it really made no sense.
 All I wanted from God was comfort and to fix my situation, but I was getting neither.

 I’m reminded of the story of Jacob in the book of Genesis.
 Jacob was headed back to see his estranged brother Esau, who was coming to greet him with 400 men.
 No welcome party.
 Jacob splits his party up to avoid complete destruction and decides to stay in camp alone, probably for some intensive prayer.